Progressive Personality Disorder

 Ultimately their problem doesn't revolve around the "content" of their mind so much as its very structure.
 Typically, an individual with a personality disorder has damaged psychological structure as a result of early childhood experience.
 And the damaged structure typically takes the form of inability to auto-regulate in one or more areas, such as emotion, self-esteem, impulse control, mood, or identity.
 Rather than treat their condition, such a person may demand that it be regarded as "normal," and that people adapt to them.

-For example, in California, it is against the law to discriminate against men who want to pretend they are women, which means that the state forces us to accept the abnormal as normal, and even to propagate this lie to our children.
+For example, in California, it is against the law to discriminate against men who want to pretend they are women, which means that the state forces us to accept the abnormal as normal, the perverse as healthy, and to propagate this lie to our children.
+But anyone who thinks it is appropriate to expose children to such perversity shouldn't be allowed around children, let alone run the educational establishment

 Politics truly is a sort of show business for the unattractive -- the psychologically unattractive.
 And you can well understand why the Democrat party would attract such people, because unlike conservatism, it does not mainly consist of ideas but of promises made to various constituencies of dysfunctional losers, weirdos, cranks, misfits, and malcontents.
 It is the party of the Unhappy who imagine that the state can make them happy.